dsoin/outlook4all/README.md

 It expects "emails" index to be present and the following mapping:
 <TBD>

-Requires Outlook connector to pull emails into ES index.
-Will publish it later
+Use [EWS connector](https://github.com/dsoin/EWSPuller) to pull emails into ES index.